Epidemiology of schizophrenia

-Schizophrenia affects around 0.3–0.7% of people at some point in their life, or 21 million people worldwide as of 2020 (about one of every 285).
+Schizophrenia affects around 0.3–0.7% of the general population at some point in life (i.e. lifetime prevalence), or 21 million people worldwide as of 2020 (about one of every 285).
 By using precise methods in its diagnosis and a large, representative population, schizophrenia seems to occur with relative consistency over time during the last half-century.

 While it is claimed that schizophrenia occurs at similar rates worldwide, its prevalence and incidence varies across the world, within countries, and at the local and neighborhood level.
 It causes approximately 1% of worldwide disability-adjusted life years (DALYs).
 The rate of schizophrenia varies up to threefold depending on how it is defined.

+Burden of Schizophrenia

+Schizophrenia is not only a heavy mental illness to burden, but can cause other health problems as a result.
+Approximately half of individuals diagnosed with schizophrenia will also be diagnosed with another mental/behavioral disorder in their lifetime.
+These include panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), generalized anxiety disorder, and social anxiety disorder.
+These factors cause individuals lifespans to decrease about 28.5 years.
+This is also known as premature mortality.